flmarsou/libft/README.md

 # 🦊 What is Libft?

-Libft is the foundational project in the 42 Cursus.
+**Libft** is the foundational project in the 42 Cursus.

-The objective of this project is to create your own **C** library by implementing a collection of basic and essential functions. \
+The objective of this project is to create your own **C library** by implementing a collection of basic and essential functions. \
-It will help you understand the basic of C and the Norminette.
+It will help you understand the basic of C, Headers, Makefiles, and Norms.

 # ⚒️ Compilation